 Summer break has come to a close and the new school year is officially in session.
 We’re sure that after a few months on the couch students are more than ready to get back to friends, coursework (eh, maybe not) and classrooms — especially if they attend one of the most beautiful high schools in the state.
 That’s why we’ve rounded up a list of the most stunning schools in Texas, just in time for the start of the semester.
 Does seeing your alma mater on this list make you wish you could stay there forever?
 Or could you go for an eternal summer vacation?
 See which schools ranked in the top-25 most beautiful below!
 P.S.
 If you’re you didn’t get to it over the summer, there’s no time like the present to start drivers ed.
 Finish it on your smartphone in no time with Aceable.

-25. Plano East High School
+25. Highland Park High School (University Park)